-- Complete your required number of credits at Mount Holyoke and finish in December 2017.
-(Please note that degrees are conferred once a year, in May, and those who choose this option would receive their degree in May 2018.)
+- Complete your required number of credits at Mount Holyoke and finish in December 2018.
+(Please note that degrees are conferred once a year, in May, and those who choose this option would receive their degree in May 2019.)

 If you have taken courses elsewhere in the summer or fall, please see the information below about credit transfer.
 The credit transfer will count toward the 128 credits required for graduation.
-If you transfer in 16 credits, you will not need to follow any of the options above to graduate in May 2017.
+If you transfer in 16 credits, you will not need to follow any of the options above to graduate in May 2018.

-- When your work is completed and grades are recorded, be sure to ask the registrar at the school you attend to send an official transcript directly to Mount Holyoke’s registrar.
+- When your work is completed and grades are recorded, be sure to ask the registrar at the school you attend to send an official transcript directly to Mount Holyoke’s Registrar.

 Credits toward Distribution Requirements

 In addition to credit transfer to be counted toward graduation, you may satisfy some distribution requirements in advance.